 What is Link Mode?

-With Link Mode, we give you a simple URL that automatically directs customers to a branded landing page to rate a business, provide feedback, and write a review.
+With Link Mode, we give you a simple URL that automatically directs customers to leave you a Google Review.

 It’s simple.
 It’s flexible.
 And in your hands, it’s really powerful.